 ShareFacebook Twitter AddThis

-Mooncakes are a traditional sweet enjoyed during the festival and a great way to get creative in the kitchen at this time of year.
+Mooncakes are a traditional sweet enjoyed during the Mid-Autumn Festival and a great way to get creative in the kitchen at this time of year.
 If you are a keen pastry chef, try experimenting with different recipes, flavours and techniques.

 A traditional pastry mooncake has three separate elements: the exterior pastry dough made using eggs, flour, milk and sugar; the filling made using lotus paste or red bean paste; and finally a simple glaze or egg wash to get the finished shiny effect on your mooncake (see main image).
 Have a look at our chinese mooncake recipe to get you started.